What is an apostille and when must a document be apostilled before having it translated by a sworn translator? I explain below.

 When must a document to be translated by a sworn translator be apostilled?

-Note that any foreign public document that needs to be translated by Spanish sworn translator must be apostilled beforehand, since the apostille must be translated too.
+Note that any foreign public document that needs to be translated by a Spanish sworn translator must be apostilled beforehand, since the apostille must be translated too.